5+ Clematis Varieties That Work Well in Alberta

 3. Support for Climbing

 If you are thinking of jumping into growing Clematis, give one of the following Clematis varieties a try first and then expand your palette to other colours once you have success.
-All of the Clematis listed below are rated as Zone 4s, but they tend to be a little tougher and more successful than most other Clematis with the same rating.

 Most herbaceous vine Clematis grow quite long.
 They can grow as tall as 4-5m (15-20 feet) in length in a season.
 Some have a large summer flush of blossoms and then continue to flower until the frost, while others have less of an initial flush but they flower consistently until the fall.